masonyekta/envato-purchase-verifier/README.md

-# Envato purchase verifier using Next.js
+# Envato Purchase Verifier using Next.js

 This is a purchase verifier for Envator using Next.js with Tailwind CSS.
 It uses the [Envato package](https://www.npmjs.com/package/envato) to verify a purchase and displays some relevant information.